 Elwood “Woody” Norris proves that there is no magic formula for becoming a successful inventor.
-Born in 1939 in Barrelville, Maryland, his mother and father had eighth-grade and third-grade educations, respectively, and Norris’s formal training stopped with high school.
+Born in October 23, 1939 in Barrelville, Maryland, his mother and father had eighth-grade and third-grade educations, respectively, and Norris’s formal training stopped with high school.
 Nonetheless, his aptitude for electronics and entrepreneurship and his enthusiasm for creating new technologies has taken him to the top of his game.
-Now the Chairman and CEO of American Technology Corporation in the San Diego suburb of Poway, California, he has more than 40 U.S. and 100 international patents and a variety of successful inventions to his credit in fields as diverse as sound technology, transportation, and medicine.
+He has garnered over 100 patents and has created a variety of successful inventions to his credit in fields as diverse as sound technology, transportation, and medicine.

 Norris learned about electronics by tinkering with radios in his youth and discovered a natural ability to understand how circuitry worked.
 He joined the Air Force, where he received some training in radar and electronics while working on triggers for bombs.
 He took a job at a nearby television station as a cameraman to supplement his military income and thought that he might pursue acting after his military service was complete.
 As a high school student, he had enjoyed participating in school productions and possessed some talent as a performer.